 2020 paved an incredible year for home renovation and design because government-mandated restrictions kept people from moving from one place to another.
 As more and more activities were encouraged to be done at home, people began to think of new ways to make their home living meaningful, comfortable, and aesthetically pleasing.
 Reports published by HomeStars in their 2020 Special Reno Report found that 57% of Canadian homeowners did one or two major projects on home renovations.
 Commonly sought improvements ranged from bathroom renos to additions and overall structural improvements that maximize living space and make homes more functional based on the report.

 Most likely, this contributed to the trending interior designs this year that I will share in a little while.
 Keep reading to get the latest ideas in the world of interior design this year.

 Getting back with Max!

 The first on our list is the return of the Maximalist -- bold accents, striking patterns, and flashy displays.
 Well, they weren’t gone at all.
 They are just around the corner, waiting to get back the spotlight from the rule of minimalism.
 And that year has finally come!
-Fast forward to 2021, more homes welcomed layering, texture, pattern, motif, and repetition (see The Rise of Maximalism in Design by Imagine-Express).
+Fast forward to 2021, more homes welcomed layering, texture, pattern, motif, and repetition.

 In his statement from the site, The Spaces, Luke Edward Hall, mentioned how maximalist interiors provide an escape -- where one can lose themselves freely.
 That is probably the reason why more people have learned to love it.
 It offered a way to express their personality through acceptable forms in a pandemic era.